 - Add the flour till it forms a dough

-- Roll out on floured surface to 5mm thick and use a 22cm plate to cut out 2 circles then cut into quarters
+- Roll out on floured surface to 3mm thick and use a plate to cut out a circle and then cut into quarters

-- Heat a heavy based pan and eith add a tiny bit of oil or flour and bake on both sides till golden brown
+- Heat a heavy based flat pan and bake on both sides till golden brown